You will not have a trial immediately. A few things will occur before the trial.

 If you can’t get documents you need for Court and/or you need a witness to testify at a deposition or at trial, you can consider serving a subpoena.
 Most often, the parties agree to documents in the stipulation process and you don’t need a subpoena.
 (See the discussion above about stipulation of facts).
 Sometimes, however, documents are not readily available or a witness is uncooperative, and a subpoena may be needed to get a witness to testify or to produce a document to assist you in proving your case.

-You may obtain a subpoena form (Tax Court Form 14) under the “Forms” tab on the Court’s internet Web site.
-You may also obtain a copy of a subpoena form from a trial clerk at a trial session.
+You may obtain a form for a Subpoena to Appear and Testify at a Hearing or Trial (Form 14A) or a Subpoena to Testify at a Deposition (Form 14B) under the “Forms” tab on the Court’s internet website.
+You may also obtain a copy of subpoena form 14A from a trial clerk at a trial session.

 No. A subpoena directs a witness to appear at a Tax Court trial session or at a prearranged deposition, and may or may not include a request for books, papers, or documents.
 You should first attempt to obtain the documents that you need through informal means (e.g., by telephone call or letter).
 If you believe that you cannot obtain the documents without a subpoena, you will be obliged to pay the fees described above.

 As a general matter you should comply with a subpoena.
 If you are served with a subpoena, and you believe it was issued in error, is unreasonable or oppressive, or was not properly served, you may file a Motion To Quash the subpoena with the Court.
 If you fail to appear as directed by a subpoena, you may be found to be in contempt of Court.
 See Rule 147(e).